 - Demand for parking services has not returned to pre-pandemic levels and this is affecting all areas of parking which includes Automated Number Plate Recognition (ANPR), pay and display and on-street parking. - Parking Services have had delays in connection with the roll out of new ANPR cameras which affect the income levels within the service. - The Environment Act 2021 operates as the UK's new framework of environmental protection.
 Given that the UK has left the EU, new laws that relate to nature protection, water quality, clean air, as well as additional environmental protections that originally came from Brussels, needed to be established.
 The Act is a vehicle for a number of Department for Environment, Food and Rural Affairs' (Defra) different environmental policies and sets out the legal framework for significant reforms to local authority waste and recycling services, as well as creating new statutory duties for local authorities on nature recovery.
 The government has stated that additional burdens funding will be provided to local authorities for the new requirements as they come into force, however the Council will need to monitor closely the extra costs involved. - Waste services are demand led which represents a potential risk to the current forecast.
-Levels of tonnage are monitored on a monthly basis and the forecast will be updated throughout the year. - There is a pressure on the Street Lighting PFI contract due to an increase in the energy unit cost caused by wider inflationary pressures upon energy prices. - There is a potential risk to new Roads and Street Works Act income owing to delays and disputes with utility companies.
-Further work is being undertaken to quantify these risks and where possible mitigate the effect.
+Levels of tonnage are monitored on a monthly basis and the forecast will be updated throughout the year.

+- The previously stated risk to New Roads and Street Works Act income owing to delays and disputes with utility companies has now been realised as a pressure.
+Further work is being undertaken to mitigate these pressures where possible. - Within the Violence Reduction Network a further Domestic Homicide Review has been initiated.

-4.86 Opportunities
+4.91 Opportunities